 Iraq Business News, Iraq | 2017-11-29

-The escalating tensions between Baghdad and Erbil have triggered an unprecedented upsurge in applications from wealthy Iraqi nationals for second citizenship programmes.
+The escalating tensions between Baghdad and Erbil have triggered an unprecedented upsurge in applications from wealthy Iraqi nationals for Second Citizenship Programs.

 Data collected by Savory & Partners, one of the largest companies in the Middle East that provides citizenship-by-investment programs, shows that compared to the same quarter last year, interest has increased by 300%, while applications processed are more than 42% higher than last year.

-Company founder and CEO Jeremy Savory (pictured) told Iraq Business News: “The immediate days following the Kurdistan referendum saw a remarkable spike in the number of applicants from Iraq, not only from Kurdish Iraqis but from all parts of Iraq.
+Jeremy Savory, CEO & Founder of Savory & Partners told Iraq Business News: “The immediate days following the Kurdistan referendum saw a remarkable spike in the number of applicants from Iraq, not only from Kurdish Iraqis but from all parts of Iraq.”

 “In the past, the Iraqi passport was very strong … but over recent years the number of countries which have visa-free waivers has dropped considerably; hence, the need for the second passport that enables people to travel to more countries visa-free has seen a great spike.